mkrapp/semic/README.md

 Example
 -------

-An example on how to run *SEMIC* is provided in the `example` directory.
+An example on how to setup and run *SEMIC* is provided in the `example` directory.

 Optimization
 ------------